ssc-sp/datahub-docs/UserGuide/Databricks/Access-your-storage-account-in-Databricks.md

 df = spark.read.option("header","true").csv('/mnt/fsdh-dbk-main-mount/sample.csv');
 df.show(3);
 ```
-In the above example, the path `/mnt/datahub-main-mount/` points to the root of your Blob storage.
+In the above example, the path `/mnt/fsdh-dbk-main-mount/` points to the `datahub` container of your Blob storage.
+The file `sample.csv` is for illustration purpose and you must change to your file name.

 ## Mount to More Clusters